-My History with Cedar Point
+My Cedar Point History

 Growing up, I couldn’t wait for school to end and summer to arrive.
 One of the main reasons for this was that our family would make the trek to visit Cedar Point and Kings Island almost every summer.
-These were some of my greatest memories as a kid, which formed my love for roller coasters, thrill rides, and all of the other sights and sounds amusement parks offer.
+These were some of my greatest memories as a kid, which formed my love for roller coasters, thrill rides, and all of the other sights and sounds that amusement parks offer.

 What is Cedar Point?

 Cedar Point is an amusement park located in Sandusky, Ohio.
 The park is home to a collection of 72 rides, including 18 roller coasters, three kids’ areas, live entertainment, dining, and a gorgeous mile-long beach on Lake Erie.
 It’s easy to see why Cedar Point is the best destination for family fun.